Julius (restaurant): The Sip-In

 Frustrated, they then went to Julius, where a clergyman had been arrested a few days earlier for soliciting sex.
 A sign in the window read, "This is a raided premises."
 The bartender initially started preparing them a drink but then put his hand over the glass, which was photographed.
 The New York Times ran the headline "3 Deviates Invite Exclusion by Bars" the next day.

 The Mattachine Society then challenged the liquor rule in court and the courts ruled that gays had a right to peacefully assemble, which undercut the previous SLA contention that the presence of gay clientele automatically was grounds for charges of operating a "disorderly" premise.
 With this right established a new era of licensed, legally operating gay bars began.
-The bar held a monthly dance party (2008-2024) called Mattachine co-founded and djed by John Cameron Mitchell, Amber Martin, P.J.
+The bar held a monthly dance party (2008–2024) called Mattachine co-founded and DJ'd by John Cameron Mitchell, Amber Martin, P.J.
 Deboy, Paul Dawson and Angela DiCarlo.

 On the anniversary of the Sip-In, a plaque was added in 2022 by the Village Preservation and the NYC LGBT Historic Sites Project to commemorate the bar's role in LGBT history and activism.